-- Electronic nicotine delivery systems (ENDS) have the potential to help people who smoke cigarettes transition to a less harmful product. - It is uncertain how much ENDS facilitate cigarette cessation in real-world settings. - A better understanding of what personal and product characteristics are associated with ENDS-facilitated cigarette cessation could improve tobacco control interventions.
+- Electronic nicotine delivery systems (ENDS) have the potential to help people who smoke cigarettes transition to a less harmful product. - It is uncertain whether and to what extent ENDS facilitate cigarette cessation in real-world settings. - A better understanding of what personal and product characteristics are associated with ENDS-facilitated cigarette cessation could improve tobacco control interventions.